Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 \subsection{Proof of Theorem \ref{thm: main} and other results}

-The main result of the paper is Theorem \ref{thm: main}, i.e. a proof of Conjecture \ref{conj: virasorosheaves} for stable sheaves on curves and on surfaces with $h^{0,1}=h^{0,2}=0$.
-Part $(2)$ of the Theorem solves the conjecture proposed by van Bree \cite[Conjecture 1.4]{bree} (see Remark \ref{rem: normalizedpt} for a comparison with van Bree's formulation).
+The main result of the paper is Theorem \ref{thm: main}, i.e., a proof of Conjecture \ref{conj: virasorosheaves} for semistable sheaves on curves and surfaces with $h^{0,1}=h^{0,2}=0$.
+We also denote the three cases (1), (2) and (3) in Theorem \ref{thm: main} by $(m,d) = (1,1), (2,2)$ and $(2,1)$ where $m$ denotes the dimension of the underlying variety and $d$ the dimension of the support of sheaves we consider.

 The main ingredient in the proof is an inductive rank reduction argument via wall-crossing.
 This is the content of Section \ref{sec: rankreduction}.
 In each of the 3 cases, we consider the moduli spaces of Bradlow pairs $P^t_\alpha$ which depend on a stability parameter $t>0$.
-Assuming that $M_\alpha$ contains no strictly semistable sheaves, when $0<t\ll 1$ is small there is a map $P^{0+}_\alpha\coloneqq P^{t\ll 1}_\alpha\to M_\alpha$ which is a (virtual) projective bundle; that is equivalent to wall-crossing at the Joyce-Song wall
+Assuming that $M_\alpha$ contains no strictly semistable sheaves, when $0<t\ll 1$ is small there is a map $P^{0+}_\alpha\coloneqq P^{t\ll 1}_\alpha\to M_\alpha$ which is a (virtual) projective bundle.
+This geometric description is equivalent to wall-crossing at the Joyce-Song wall:

 On the other hand, for large $t\gg 1$ the moduli spaces $P^{\infty}_\alpha\coloneqq P^{t\gg 1}_\alpha$ are easier to understand (and sometimes empty).
-We prove not only that $M_\alpha$ satisfy the sheaf Virasoro constraints (i.e. Theorem \ref{thm: main}) but also that the moduli spaces of Bradlow pairs $P_\alpha^t$ satisfy the pair analogue of the constraints: \begin{theorem} The moduli spaces of Bradlow pairs $P_\alpha^t$ (see Definition \ref{def: bradlow}) satisfy the pair Virasoro constraints (Conjecture \ref{conj: pairvirasoro}) for every $t>0$ in the 3 settings of Theorem \ref{thm: main}, i.e. $(m,d)=(2,2), (1,1)$ and $(m,d)=(2,1)$ provided Assumption \ref{ass:WCpair} holds. \end{theorem}
+We prove not only that $M_\alpha$ satisfy the sheaf Virasoro constraints (i.e., Theorem \ref{thm: main}) but also that the moduli spaces of Bradlow pairs $P_\alpha^t$ satisfy the pair analogue of the constraints: \begin{theorem}[Theorem \ref{thm: rankreduction}, Section \ref{sec: limits}, Section \ref{sec:lowrank}] The moduli spaces of Bradlow pairs $P_\alpha^t$ (see Definition \ref{def: bradlow}) satisfy the pair Virasoro constraints (Conjecture \ref{conj: pairvirasoro}) for every $t>0$ in the 3 settings of Theorem \ref{thm: main}, i.e., $(m,d)=(2,2), (1,1)$ and $(m,d)=(2,1)$ provided Assumption \ref{ass:WCpair} holds. \end{theorem}